 Brian runs a football merchandise store and wants to get his hands on a state-of-the-art BMW to use as a company car for his visits to suppliers and stockists around the country.
 He checks out an online car leasing comparison tool, finds a beautiful, affordable (by the standards of the stingy accounts department) set of wheels, and then reaches out to the broker.

 The broker asks Brian to go through some identity checks to prove he’s a genuine business owner and that he is actually Brian.
-He has to undergo a credit check too so the broker can be sure he’ll be able to keep up with the payments.
+You do need good credit to lease a car, so Brian has to undergo a car lease credit check too so the broker can be sure he’ll be able to keep up with the payments.

 Once these checks are all out of the road and Brian is given the green light, he enters the payment plan negotiation stage.
 Brian decides he wants a three year contract.
-So, he’s asked to pay an initial rental (like a deposit) and set monthly payments for the next three years.
+So, he’s asked to pay an initial rental (like a deposit) and the remaining cost to lease the car is divided into set monthly payments for the next three years.

 These payments go towards paying off the depreciation costs of the car.
 The initial rental is subtracted from the guaranteed minimum future value of the car, and the remainder is divided evenly amongst the number of months in the contract.
-Brian’s road tax, insurance, and maintenance package is included in the costs too.
+Brian’s road tax is included in the lease price - he would have to pay extra for a lease car maintenance package, and insurance is not included in the lease.

-Brian and the company won’t ever become the registered owners of the car.
-If Brian’s company doesn’t keep up to date on monthly payments, he risks having the car repossessed and his credit rating tarnished.
+Brian and the company won’t ever become the registered keeper of the lease car.
+If Brian’s company doesn’t keep up to date on monthly payments, he risks having the car repossessed and the company credit rating tarnished.
 We've covered how car leasing payments are worked out in detail in other articles on our blog, if you're looking for more information.

 Fast forward three years and Brian receives a reminder from the broker than his contract is drawing to a close.
 He arranges to return the car.
-He hasn’t exceeded his annual mileage limit or damaged the vehicle beyond the confines of the fair wear and tear guidelines, so he won’t fork out any extra cash.
+He hasn’t exceeded his annual mileage limit or damaged the vehicle beyond the confines of the BVRLA fair wear and tear guidelines, so he won’t fork out any extra lease car return charges, like an excess mileage charges (unless he goes for a high mileage lease).
 He’s free to look for a new car lease, and to keep his custom, the broker might throw in a cheeky discount for him.

 Claiming back the cost of BCH with tax

-One of the big allures of business car leasing is that you can claim back chunks of tax.
+One of the big allures of business car leasing is that you can claim a car lease tax deduction.

-The cost of the monthly instalments can be claimed back as a business expense, along with road tax and fuel, but the full amount you claim will depend on its CO2 emissions.
+The cost of the monthly installments can be claimed back as a business expense, along with road tax and fuel, but the full amount you claim will depend on its CO2 emissions.